-Hulu New ‘The Handmaid’s Tale’ Echoes Current Events
+Hulu’s New ‘The Handmaid’s Tale’ Echoes Current Events

-Hulu released the first official trailer for its adaptation of the 1985 Margaret Atwood novel, A Handmaid’s Tale on March 23, 2017, and it is an eerie echo of current events.
+Hulu released the first official trailer for its adaptation of the 1985 Margaret Atwood novel A Handmaid’s Tale on March 23, 2017, and it is an eerie echo of current events.
 The trailer starts with an ominous voice-over.

 “I was asleep before.
 That’s how we let it happen.
 When they slaughtered Congress, we didn’t wake up.
 When they blamed terrorists and suspended the Constitution, we didn’t wake up either.
 Now I’m awake.”